maheshsai252/movies-rag/readme.md

 #### Data Source: Kaggle dataset on movies, Prompt Engineering to get mock data
 #### Steps:

-Acquire Data: Download the movie dataset from Kaggle.
+Acquire Data: Download the movie dataset from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?select=movies_metadata.csv).

 Data Cleaning:
 - Remove any irrelevant columns or information not needed for the chatbot.

 - Handle missing data by filling in defaults or removing incomplete entries.

-- Generate missing plots of movies using LLM.
+- Generate missing plots of movies using **prompt engineering** and **Generative AI**.

 Text Preparation:
 - Remove special characters and unnecessary whitespace.